datachomp/datachomp.github.com/source/_posts/2013-04-07-top-10-reasons-i-like-postgres-over-sql-server.markdown

 9. JSON / V8 support - You can write/use JSON and Javascript on the client, server and even your database if you are using Postgres.
 SQL Server?
 I believe they are still fully invested in thinking that XML is the future.

-10. Unicode by default - No longer do you have to play the nvarchar / varchar game or silly collation battles like you do in SQL Server.
-Postgres is UTF-8 out of the box and wants nothing more than to give your app gigantic, unconditional data hugs.
+10. Unicode by default - No longer do you have to play the nvarchar / varchar implicit conversion game or have horrible string datatype mapping like you do in SQL Server.
+Postgres is UTF-8/varchar out of the box and wants nothing more than to give your app gigantic, unconditional data hugs.

 [1]: http://waza.heroku.com/2013/
 [2]: http://twitter.com/groques/